mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 	cd $HOME/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the files `superUser32.exe` and `superUser64.exe` are created.
+If successful, both 32-bit and 64-bit executables are created.

 LLVM-MinGW
 ----------

-LLVM-MinGW is a simple toolchain based on the modern CLANG compiler.
+LLVM-MinGW is a simple toolchain based on the modern Clang compiler.
 It produces smaller executables than GCC and does not need to be installed.

-Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest `llvm-mingw-<version>-msvcrt-ubuntu-<version>-x86_64.tar.xz` file (if your development system architecture is Intel/AMD 64-bit).
+Go to <https://github.com/mstorsjo/llvm-mingw/releases> and download the latest file that matches your __development__ system's architecture.

+- Linux Intel/AMD 64-bit
+`llvm-mingw-<version>-msvcrt-ubuntu-<ubuntu_version>-x86_64.tar.xz`

+- Linux Arm64
+`llvm-mingw-<version>-ucrt-ubuntu-<ubuntu_version>-aarch64.tar.xz`

 Extract its contents to a folder, for example `$HOME/llvm-mingw`.

 Open a terminal and run the following commands: